Frequently Asked Questions (FAQ) –

 If you enrol in a course for which you do not have the prerequisite, you will be removed from the course.

 The department only considers requests to waive our core course prerequisites (for example, the prerequisite of EAS105H1 for our 300-level courses) in cases where a student needs the exemption for program progress/graduation purposes.
 Such requests are only granted in exceptional circumstances, and you must also demonstrate that you are prepared for the course material.
-Please address your request to Professor Linda Feng, EAS Associate Chair, Undergraduate, and send it to the department at email@example.com.
+Please address your request to Professor Linda Feng, EAS Associate Chair, Undergraduate, and send it to the EAS Program Administrator.

 Waivers of other prerequisites require the permission of the instructor and evidence that you are prepared to handle the course material.
 If you believe that you are prepared for a course and would like to request an exemption from a specific prerequisite, please write directly to the course instructor.

-In all cases, if you receive permission to take a course without the prerequisite, please forward the permission to firstname.lastname@example.org.
+In all cases, if you receive permission to take a course without the prerequisite, please forward the permission to the EAS Program Administrator.
 Finally, if the prerequisite is waived and you are granted permission to take a course, you will be added to the end of the waitlist for the course, behind those who have fulfilled the course prerequisites.

 5. I am hoping to take an EAS language course this coming year, but need to go through the placement process because I have some background and did not take the prerequisite.
 What should I do?

-Please feel welcome to email us at any time at email@example.com.
-We are working remotely throughout the summer months and will answer your question as soon as we can.
+Please feel welcome to email the department at any time.
+We are currently working remotely and will answer your question as soon as we can.
 If you have multiple questions or a complex question and would like to set up a virtual appointment, please email us with that request.
 We are happy to meet with you online and will arrange a time that works for you.

 Question added July 7